coderefinery/github-without-command-line/_episodes/01-intro.md

 ---
 layout: episode
-title: Write me
+title: Introduction and motivation
-teaching: 20
+teaching: 15
-exercises: 10
+exercises: 0
 questions:
-  - A question.
+  - What is a commit?
+  - What is a branch?
+  - What is a repository?
+  - What is Git?
+  - What is GitHub?
 objectives:
-  - An objective.
-keypoints:
-  - A keypoint.
+  - Get a mental representation for commits and branches.
+  - Motivate why Git and GitHub are so popular.
+  - Understand the difference between Git and GitHub.
 ---

 ## Commits are snapshots